Lombardi Award: History

 The voting electorate is made up of the head coaches from all NCAA Division I schools, sports media personnel from across the country, and former winners and finalists of the Lombardi Award.
 The total number of voters is approximately 500.
 The Ohio State University holds the record for most Lombardi awards with six.
-Orlando Pace, the only two-time winner (1995 and 1996), is the most recent offensive lineman to be honored.
+Orlando Pace, the only two-time winner (1995 and 1996), was the most recent offensive lineman to be honored until 2024, when Kelvin Banks, Jr. of the Texas Longhorns took home the award.

 Net proceeds from the award activities are contributed to cancer research, awareness, and treatment, on the stipulation of Marie Lombardi.